zikunliu/WiFi-Thermostat/README.md

 * The remote terminal is user phone.
 Currently, Our phone application only runs on IOS system and we will update Android application shortly.
 * The project was built by Zikun Liu, Dingchao Wei, Jie Lu and Zhiying Zhang.

+# Video #
+The project achieve success, but there are still some improvement needs to be done.
+Here is an url for the video that show how it work on the real AC.  https://drive.google.com/open?id=1eHEpsDoZG_ZagjWY1O3dep8QMVxZNUeV